 R is a language primarily used for data analysis, made for statistics and graphics in 1993.
 It is a very analysis-friendly language.
 Its software is RStudio which is freely available and can be downloaded through:

 In the current times, images speak louder than numbers or word analysis.
 Yes, graphs and plots are more catchy and relatable to the human eye.
 Here is where the importance of R data analysis comes in.
 Clients understand graphical representation of their growth/product assessment/distribution better.
 Thus, data science is booming nowadays and R is one such language that provides flexibility in plotting and graphs as it has specific functions and packages for such tasks.
 RStudio is software where data and visualization occur side by side making it very favorable for a data analyst.
-Scatterplots, boxplots, bar graphs, line graphs, line charts, heat maps, etc are all possible in R with just a simple function eg: Histogram can be plotted by the function hist(data name) with parameters like xlab(x label), color, border, etc.
+You can use various functions in R to create different types of visualizations, such as scatterplots, boxplots, bar graphs, line graphs, line charts, and heat maps.
+For example, you can plot a histogram using the hist() function, and you can customize the visualization by providing parameters like xlab() (x-label), color, and border.

-Taking advantage of this convenience let us further proceed into an Unsupervised learning method – Clustering.
+Taking advantage of this convenience let us further proceed into an Unsupervised learning method – Clustering in R.

 Supervised and Unsupervised learning